carlfranklin/BlazorStreamingDemo/README.md

 # Streaming Three Ways (SignalR, REST, and gPRC)

+This repo and documentation compares performance and scalability of streaming with SignalR, REST, and gRPC in a .NET 7 Hosted Blazor WebAssembly App

+For a .NET 8 demo, go to https://github.com/carlfranklin/BlazorStreamingDemo8

 ### Overview

 Before we talk about Blazor, SignalR, REST, or gRPC, let's talk about streaming.